vistormu/catasta/README.md

 [![docs](https://badgen.net/badge/readthedocs/documentation/blue)](https://catasta.readthedocs.io/en/latest/)

 Catasta is a library that contains various Deep Learning models for different techniques like classification, regression, prediction, identification...
 Its philosophy is very simple: select a model, a dataset and feed them into a `Scaffold`, a class that will handle the training, prediction, evaluation...

+This library is a Frankenstein of many other libraries that is meant to be used like a trial-and-error model selection with fairly reliable results.
+I use this library as a tool of my research in MAchine Learning applied to Robotics.

+## Installation